adrianfdez469/react-material-selectable-inputtext/README.md

 With this package you can have an inputText with the select functionality.
 While you type on it, you can see and select one of the available options that pop up.

+# Preconditions

+For this to work you need to have @material-ui/core and @material-ui/icons installed on your project.

+`npm install @material-ui/core @material-ui/icons`
+or
+`yarn add @material-ui/core @material-ui/icons`

 # Install

 `npm install react-material-selectable-inputtext`